felitsch/CNNs-for-Tire-Damage-Detection/README.md

 # Tire Damage Detection - Deep Learning Project

 ## Overview
-In this project, we use Deep Learning techniques to identify tire damage from a dataset of tire images.
+In this project, we use Deep Learning techniques like CNNs and FCNNs to identify tire damage from a dataset of tire images.
 Our team has chosen this problem as an interesting application of Deep Learning in the automotive industry.

 ## About the Dataset
 Context